-According to the police version of events, Miroslav Šoškić was killed in the night between 16 and 17 December 2008 by drowning in Lim river while fleeing from the police station, while his father, Vladimir Šoškić accused the police of being responsible for the death of his son.238 After Vladimir Šoškić filed a request to the High State Prosecutor in Bijelo Polje in January 2009 to institute proceedings to determine the circumstances under which Miroslav lost his life, the Prosecutor informed him in February 2009 that the examined documentation included no facts or circumstances that would lead to a conclusion that somebody is under reasonable suspicion
+According to the police version of events, Miroslav Šoškić was killed in the night between 16 and 17 December 2008 by drowning in Lim river while fleeing from the police station, while his father, Vladimir Šoškić accused the police of being responsible for the death of his son.
+240 After Vladimir Šoškić filed a request to the High State Prosecutor in Bijelo Polje in January 2009 to institute proceedings to determine the circumstances under which Miroslav lost his life, the Prosecutor informed him in February 2009 that the examined documentation included no facts or circumstances that would led to a conclusion that somebody is under reasonable suspicion of having committed a criminal offense prosecuted ex officio on the occasion of the death of his son.
+241 Vladimir Šoškić believed that his son had been fatally injured during the escape and called the authorities to conduct an investigation.
+242 According to the first autopsy report, conducted at the order of the Prosecutor's Office, Miroslav Šoškić's death was due to drowning, however, the second expert report, conducted on a private initiative of Vladimir Šoškić, challenged this finding as contradictory.
+243 After the second autopsy, at the insistence of Šoškić family, at the proposal of High State Prosecutor and at the request of the High Court, third autopsy has been conducted.